-The seventh factor is smart contracts, one of the latest technologies based on BCT, to effectively bond key actors along the chain with automated processes (Gatteschi et al., 2018; George et al., 2019; Mezquita et al., 2021; Rehman et al., 2021).
+The seventh factor is smart contracts, one of the latest technologies based on BCT, to effectively bond key actors along the chain with automated processes (Gatteschi et al. 2018; George et al. 2019; Mezquita et al. 2021; Rehman et al., 2021).

-The eighth factor is Self-Sovereign Identity, a new identity concept called "digital identity" (Mezquita et al., 2021; Rehman et al., 2021).
-This new identity helps any user or actor involved in the blockchain supply chain to control their identity information using zero proof of their knowledge (Jarke, 2019).
+The eighth factor is Self-Sovereign Identity, a new identity concept called 'digital identity' (Mezquita et al. 2021; Rehman et al., 2021).
+This new identity helps any user or actor involved in the blockchain supply chain to control their identity information using zero proof of their knowledge (Goldreich, and Oren 1994; Jarke et al. 2019).

-The ninth factor is machine economy or Machine-to-Machine (M2M) as a new portfolio in linking a sharing economy to the IoT (George et al., 2019; Rehman et al., 2021).
-It reflects the link between decentralisation and tokenisation, via BCT, along the supply chain to share information via machines and operate with tokens among actors (Lage, 2019).
+The ninth factor is machine economy or Machine-to -Machine (M2M) as a new portfolio in linking a sharing economy to the IoT (George et al. 2019; Rehman et al., 2021).
+It reflects the link between decentralisation and tokenisation, via BCT, along the supply chain to share information via machines and operate with tokens among actors (Van der Aalst et al. 2018; Lage 2019).